How to Check for Viruses

 - Learn how to surf safely so you can avoid risky websites, links and messages.
 This will go a long way in keeping you virus-free.

 - Never click on spammy emails or text messages.
 These include unsolicited advertisements and messages from people or companies you don’t know.

 - Keep the software on your computers and devices up to date.
 This way you are protected from known threats, such as viruses and other types of malware.

-- Invest in comprehensive security software that can protect all of your devices.
+- Invest in comprehensive security software that can protect all of your devices, such as McAfee LiveSafe.

 - Stay informed on the latest threats, so you know what to look out for.
-The more you know about the latest scams, the easier they will be just spot, and avoid.
+The more you know about the latest scams, the easier they will be to spot and avoid.